gpitvl2thw/WS_ReadMe/README.rst

 ``java -version``

 =============
-Run the framework
+Run
 =============
 To run the framework using basic options and their syntax:

 ``mvn [clean] [test/site] [-DdriverType=FF] [-Denv=prod/qa] [-Ptest1/-Ptest2/-Ptest3] [-Dtestngfile=testng_xml_file]``

 ----------------
-Clean repository
+Clean
 ----------------
-clean - to clean the folders from test data from the previous run use the command [clean]
+To clean the folders from test data from the previous run use the command [clean]

 ``mvn clean``

 ----------------
-Run all test without/with of reports
+Run test without/with of reports
 ----------------
-To run the framework for execution you need to choose the desired option "test/site":
+To run the framework for execution you need to choose the desired option [test/site]

 ~~~~~~~~~~~~
-Without of reports
+Run test without of reports
 ~~~~~~~~~~~~
-test - to run tests without getting a report use the commands below:
+To run tests without getting a report use option test

 ``mvn clean test``

 ~~~~~~~~~~~~
-With of reports
+Run test with of reports
 ~~~~~~~~~~~~
-site - to run tests with getting a report use the commands below:
+To run tests with getting a report use option site

 ``mvn clean site``

 ----------------
-Select a browser
+Browser
 ----------------
-To run the framework in a particular browser, to need to specify the name of the browser as a parameter of the option of -DdriverType:
+To run the framework in a particular browser, to need to specify the name of the browser as a parameter of the option of [-DdriverType]

 ~~~~~~~~~~~~
 Firefox